-The ongoing charge figures disclosed above include direct costs to the fund, such as the annual management charge (AMC), administration charge, but do not include portfolio transaction costs.
+The ongoing charge figures disclosed above include direct costs to the fund, such as the annual management charge (AMC), administration charge and custodian charge, but do not include portfolio transaction costs.
 They are based on expenses for the period ending 31 December 2023.
-Please go to www.mandg.co.uk/literature to view the Costs and charges illustration which contains information on the costs and charges applicable to your chosen fund and share class.
+Any ongoing charge figure with indicates an estimate.
+The fund's annual report for each financial year will include details of the exact charges.
 Please note that not all of the share classes listed above might be available in your country.
 Please see the Important Information for Investors document and the relevant fund's Prospectus for more information on the risks associated with this fund and which share classes are available for which product and which investor type.